We explore how you can turn a hobby that makes money into a fully-fledged business and whether it’s the right thing for you.

 That being said, there are certainly some trends that seem popular at the moment.
 We’ve picked out a few examples of hobbies that make money below:

 - Creative.
 Hobbies such as writing, design, crafts, music, photography, and other creative pursuits can lead to all kinds of side projects that make money.
 As a freelancer, you could easily start a blog that shows your creative skills and pitch for project work.
+If art is where your passions lie, you may find our how to sell art online article to be useful.

 - Tech-based.
 If you’re interested in coding and programming, games design, web and software development, video editing, or other tech-based skills, you might find it easy to pick up projects that pay for your expertise.